hashicorp/terraform-aws-consul/modules/run-consul/README.md

 * `ca-file-path` (optional): Path to the CA file used to verify outgoing connections.
 Must be specified with `enable-rpc-encryption`, `cert-file-path` and `key-file-path`.
 * `cert-file-path` (optional): Path to the certificate file used to verify incoming connections.
 Must be specified with `enable-rpc-encryption`, `ca-file-path`, and `key-file-path`.
 * `key-file-path` (optional): Path to the certificate key used to verify incoming connections.
 Must be specified with `enable-rpc-encryption`, `ca-file-path` and `cert-file-path`.
 * `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.

+Options for Consul Autopilot:

+* `--autopilot-cleanup-dead-servers` (optional): Set to true or false to control the automatic removal of dead server nodes periodically and whenever a new server is added to the cluster.
+Defaults to true.
+* `--autopilot-last-contact-threshold` (optional): Controls the maximum amount of time a server can go without contact from the leader before being considered unhealthy.
+Must be a duration value such as 10s.
+Defaults to 200ms.
+* `--autopilot-max-trailing-logs` (optional): Controls the maximum number of log entries that a server can trail the leader by before being considered unhealthy.
+Defaults to 250.
+* `--autopilot-server-stabilization-time` (optional): Controls the minimum amount of time a server must be stable in the 'healthy' state before being added to the cluster.
+Only takes effect if all servers are running Raft protocol version 3 or higher.
+Must be a duration value such as 30s.
+Defaults to 10s.
+* `--autopilot-redundancy-zone-tag` (optional)(enterprise-only): This controls the -node-meta key to use when Autopilot is separating servers into zones for redundancy.
+Only one server in each zone can be a voting member at one time.
+If left blank, this feature will be disabled.
+Defaults to az.
+* `--autopilot-disable-upgrade-migration` (optional)(enterprise-only): If this flag is set, this will disable Autopilot's upgrade migration strategy in Consul Enterprise of waiting until enough newer-versioned servers have been added to the cluster before promoting any of them to voters.
+Defaults to false.
+* `--autopilot-upgrade-version-tag` (optional)(enterprise-only): That tag to be used to override the version information used during a migration.

 Example:

 ```
 /opt/consul/bin/run-consul --server --cluster-tag-key consul-cluster --cluster-tag-value prod-cluster
 ```